ssl-hep/ServiceX/servicex_app/README.rst

 have as the value ``Bearer`` and the token returned by the login POST.

 New users may request an account via the web page hosted at ``/``.
-This form asks for the username and password they wish to use.
+This form asks for the username and password they wish to use, as well as some other basic information.
 New accounts are marked as pending.
 An admin user can view the pending accounts with a GET on the ``/pending`` endpoint.
 They can approve the request with a POST to ``/accept`` with a body of:

 .. code:: json